Primary alveolar hypoventilation is a rare disorder in which a person does not take enough breaths per minute. The lungs

 When to Contact a Medical Professional

-Call your provider if you have symptoms of this disorder.
-Seek medical care right away if bluish skin (cyanosis) occurs.
+Contact your provider if you have symptoms of this disorder.
+Seek medical care right away if bluish skin occurs.

 There is no known prevention.
 You should avoid using sleep medicines or other drugs that can cause drowsiness.

 Malhotra A, Powell F. Disorders of ventilatory control.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 80.